In this tutorial, we will learn how to use a Buzzer or Piezo with Arduino. It is also called Piezo Buzzer.

 char score[] = “CCGGaaGFFEEDDC GGFFEEDGGFFEED CCGGaaGFFEEDDC “;

 Each character in the score that matches a character in the noteNames array will make the note play.
-The space character is used as a rest, but any character not defined in noteNames will also produce a rest (no note playing).
+The space character functions as a rest, but any character not defined in noteNames will also result in a rest (no note playing).

 The sketch calls playNote with each character in the score and duration for the notes of one-third of a second.